ankitmodi/ankitmodi.github.io/_posts/2021-5-22-explore-fast-and-fix-things.md

 In such scenarios, you must prioritize the seamless integration of your solution into the existing workflow.
 And make sure that during the initial days of deployment, the status-quo (existing workflow) is not affected even if your application goes down.

-There's another interesting reason for seamless integration with the status quo.
+There's another interesting reasoning behind it.
 Healthcare professionals are used to working in a certain way.
 And drastic changes bring an added overhead of re-training the medical staff.
 Minimal changes to the existing workflow are much appreciated.

-Coming back to fixing things.
-We must build *Reportify* with utmost care & minutely track changes that are going into the application.
+Coming back to fixing things - we must build *Reportify* with utmost care & minutely track changes that are going into the application.
 That coupled with seamless integration will cover both bases.

 1. There are fewer chances of bugs in the application as there's a balance between speed & caution.
 2. If *Reportify* still breaks down, seamless integration makes sure that the previous workflow is still working.